tonymillion/Reachability/README.md

 Once you have added the ```h/.m``` files to your project simply go to the ```Project->TARGETS->Build Phases->Link Binary With Libraries``` then press the plus in the lower left of the list.
 Add ```SystemConfiguration.framework```.
 Boom, you're done.

+#### Tell the world

+Head over to [Projects using Reachability](https://github.com/tonymillion/Reachability/wiki/Projects-using-Reachability) and add your project for "Maximum Wins!"

 ## A Simple example
 This sample uses Blocks to tell you when the interface state has changed.
 The blocks will be called on a BACKGROUND THREAD so you need to dispatch UI updates onto the main thread.